American Shad and Sturgeon Projects

 |Salary||$11.00 - 14.00 per hour|

-The Bureau of Natural Resources, Fisheries Division has a current opportunity for a Seasonal Resource Assistant for the American Shad and Sturgeon Projects.
-Seasonal Resource Assistants working for the American Shad and Sturgeon Projects conduct a variety of field, laboratory and office work.
-These positions provide opportunities for practical experience in fisheries monitoring, data collection, and lab processing techniques.
+BNR's Fisheries Division has a current opportunity for a Seasonal Resource Assistant for the American Shad and Sturgeon Projects.
+This position will assist in the conducting of a variety of field, laboratory and office work.
+This position provides an opportunity for practical experience in fisheries monitoring, data collection, and lab processing techniques.

-The project location is based out of DEEP Marine Headquarters in Old Lyme, CT, and employees would be expected to drive to Old Lyme each workday for office work or field work.
+The project location is based out of DEEP Marine Headquarters in Old Lyme, CT, and the employee would be expected to drive to Old Lyme each workday for office work or field work.

 Salary: Pay rate is $11-14/hr. depending on relevant education and experience.
 No benefits.